-For allAll Activity Areas, may undergo a desk verification for reporting periods in between required full verifications, project verification activities may consist of a desk verification.
-Desk verifications are considered complete verifications, in that the .
-A desk verification is a review by an approved verification body must review the data in the annual monitoring reports to check that confirms the Annual Monitoring Report is reasonable for calculations and information for reasonability, accuracy, and completeness.
-Desk verifications do, but does not include a field inspection of reported site visit to inspect plot data and other project data, unless the verifier determines a fieldsite visit is required needed to resolve a specific conflict.
+All Activity Areas may undergo a desk verification for reporting periods in between required full verifications.
+A desk verification is a review by an approved verification body that confirms the Annual Monitoring Report is reasonable for calculations, accuracy, and completeness, but does not include a site visit to inspect plot data and other project data, unless the verifier determines a site visit is needed to resolve a specific conflict.